twinh/wei/demos/using-yaml-as-widget-configuration/README.md

-# Using Yaml as widget configuration
+# Using YAML as widget configuration